From September 14th, 2019, new European regulation has required Strong Customer Authentication (SCA) for online payments from European customers.

 The requirement for Strong Customer Authentication applies to online payments where both the business and its customers’ bank are located within the European Economic Area (EEA).
 According to Stripe, SCA will most likely also apply in the UK regardless of the outcome of Brexit, as proposed by the FCA.

 The PSD2 doesn’t require SCA in so-called “one-leg” transactions, where the payer is from within the EEA but the recipient of the payment isn’t.
-European banks might still enforce SCA in these transactions too.
-Stripe, however, expects that to be quite uncommon.

 Whether your marketplace already complies with SCA or not depends on your integration with a payment service provider.